renskiy/fabricio/examples/hello_world/README.md

 ## Customization

-`DockerTasks` takes a few additional optional arguments which can be use to customize your deploy process.
+`DockerTasks` takes a few additional optional arguments which can be used to customize your deploy process.

 ### Custom registry